Thanksyy/thanksyy.github.io/index.md

 ## About Me

 I am Yuyu Luo (骆昱宇 in Chinese).
-I received my Ph.D. from [Tsinghua University](https://www.tsinghua.edu.cn/), where I was supervised by [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
+I received my Ph.D. from [Tsinghua University](https://www.tsinghua.edu.cn/) in 2023, under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
 Prior to that, I obtained my B.Eng. from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018.